 LSU travels to Auburn for a weekend series against the Tigers/plainsmen/war eagles.
 Check back later in the week for a Auburn scouting report.

-Tags: Auburn Austin Nola Carson Baranik Chris Cotton Cody Glenn Featured Jacoby Jones Joe Broussard Kevin Berry Kurt McCune LSU Baseball Mason Katz Michael Reed Nick Goody Nick Rumbelow Popular Raph Rhymes SEC Southern Tyler Moore
+Tags: Auburn Austin Nola Carson Baranik Chris Cotton Cody Glenn Jacoby Jones Joe Broussard Kevin Berry Kurt McCune LSU Baseball Mason Katz Michael Reed Nick Goody Nick Rumbelow Raph Rhymes SEC Southern Tyler Moore